Myers-Briggs Type Indicator (MBTI)

 Determining Your MBTI Type Test

-Myers-Briggs Type Indicator (MBTI) Test
+Myers-Briggs Type Indicator (MBTI) - Symptoms and Signs

 This brief self-report measure uses the Myers-Briggs Type Indicator (MBTI) typology to provide an approximate profile of preference patterns.
 It is designed for rapid, introductory screening rather than comprehensive personality assessment.